 Traveling with your better half or with friends?
-East Town is also home to some of the buzziest restaurants and bars in Milwaukee, making it a haven for the nightlife industry.
+East Town Milwaukee is also home to some of the buzziest restaurants and bars in the city, making it a haven for the nightlife industry.
 Grab a fork and a glass of vino, kick your heels off, and let your hair down!

-As it’s close to all the action, East Town hosts plenty of traditional accommodation options, including some of the top-rated Milwaukee hotels.
+As it’s close to all the action of Downtown Milwaukee, East Town hosts plenty of traditional accommodation options, including some of the top-rated Milwaukee hotels.
 Expect prices to be slightly higher in this neighborhood than elsewhere.

 Located just 0.4 miles from the Milwaukee Art Museum, The Plaza Hotel – Milwaukee is all about location, location, location.
 Offering kitchens in every room, an on-site restaurant, and even a spa, this hotel has everything you could need for your next trip to Milwaukee, whether you’re traveling as a family, couple, or solo.

 Fully equipped with an outdoor pool, business center, and even a hot tub, the Drury Plaza Hotel Milwaukee Downtown offers something to suit every traveler.
 Located just 0.1 miles from both the Riverside Theater and the Milwaukee Symphony Orchestra, it’s an ideal hotel for culture vultures visiting Milwaukee.